 Is it Possible to Remain on Premises Following a Fire?

-After enduring a fire in your Los Angeles home, you may not wish to leave, especially if you feel your property is vulnerable due to the extensive damage.
+After enduring a fire in your Seal Beach home, you may not wish to leave, especially if you feel your property is vulnerable due to the extensive damage.
 However, it is vital to prioritize your safety, ensuring your home is safe before deciding to return permanently.
 Often, technicians use strong deodorizers and fogging techniques that require residents to vacate the property.
 They also may need to turn off your power for safety purposes.
 Our goal is to quickly and effectively restore your home to preloss conditions so that you may return.

 Why are Slip and Falls a Hazard After a Fire?